plantanapp/documentation/docs/Actions/inject-data.md

 ### `4.
 Overwrite a token`

 ​
-The action below creates a token with initial value "1" and overwrites it.
-The injected token will have value "2", which is the new one. <br></br> [Import it](/docs/Actions/import-actions.md) into your application to see it in action.
+The action below creates a token with different value depending on logged in user role, the default value being admin role. <br></br> [Import it](/docs/Actions/import-actions.md) into your application to see it in action.
 ​

 ```json